Dracula (1931 English-language film): Censorship

-Alternate versions
+Alternative versions

 In the early days of sound films, it was common for Hollywood studios to produce "Foreign Language Versions" of their films using the same sets, costumes and so on.
-While Browning filmed during the day, at night George Melford was using the sets to make the Spanish-language version Drácula, starring Carlos Villarías as Conde Drácula.
-Long thought lost, a print of Drácula was discovered in the 1970s, of which large sections had rotted away.
+While Browning filmed during the day, at night George Melford used the sets to make the Spanish-language version starring Carlos Villarías as Conde Drácula.
+Long thought lost, a print of the Spanish Dracula was discovered in the 1970s, of which large sections had rotted away.
 In the early 1990s, a good copy was found in Cuba.
 The film was preserved in the US National Film Registry of the Library of Congress.

 A third, silent, version of the film was also released.
 In 1931, some theaters had not yet been wired for sound, and during this transition period many studios released alternative silent versions with intertitles.

 Legacy

 Retrospective assessments

 In 1999, film critic Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, praising Lugosi's performance and Freund's cinematography.
 He noted the film's lasting influence, and included it in his list of "Great Movies".
 Angie Errigo of Empire gave the film four out of five stars, commending Lugosi's performance as "the [Dracula] against which all others are measured", and writing that the film "is stagey and creaky, but it also has wonderful, unforgettable moments".
 John Oliver of the British Film Institute credited the film with establishing the "popular on-screen image of the vampire" and wrote that "the cinematic horror genre was born with the release of Dracula".
 He concluded that although he feels the film becomes almost "overly stage bound in its middle section, the virtues of its star performance and general visual style outweigh any such deficits".

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 94% based on 48 reviews, with an average rating of 7.86/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 96% based on 49 reviews, with an average rating of 7.86/10.
 The site's critical consensus reads: "Bela Lugosi's timeless portrayal of Dracula in this creepy and atmospheric 1931 film has set the standard for major vampiric roles since".